SooryaGeorge7/Dental_Decor/README.md

 1. **REGISTERED USER FEATURES**

-Registered users for DublinEats would be able to access all features available.
+Registered users for DentalDecor would be able to access all features available.

 **Across All Pages**